 In addition to helping build confidence and social skills, group therapy can provide a place for people to vent about their stress.
-As noted by Irvin Yalom, one of the mechanisms of change in group therapy is catharsis.
-Letting go of stress can be an important part of the healing process, and participating in group therapy also gives you the opportunity to allow others to release their concerns.
+As noted by Irvin Yalom, one of the mechanisms of change is catharsis.
+Letting go of stress can be an essential part of the healing process, and participating in group sessions led by a therapist may also allow you to support others in releasing their concerns.

 For this reason, many people look forward to group sessions led by a therapist.
 In addition to releasing stress, you may find that group therapy is a place where you can begin to let go of guilt, pain, sorrow, and other challenging emotions.